We are always thinking one step aheadConsulting, Engineering & Optimization in Logistics Networks

 The same holds true for warehouses, where a lot of energy – and therefore money – can also be saved quickly without the need for major investments.
 “In the warehouse, you can consider installing a divider curtain or a roller shutter to separate the operational area where people are working from the storage area where people spend less time, ” he says.

 But to optimally tackle the issue, it is necessary to evaluate and analyze the individual situation.
 “And take a walk around your facility with energy savings in mind.
 You’re sure to find enough areas for improvement.”
-From his own experience, Marijnissen knows that draughts, door insulation (including at the loading bays) and poorly maintained dock shelters are all examples of potential quick wins.
-Before joining Groenewout, he spent many years working as Facility Manager at Perfetti Van Melle, and as Manager Building, Sites and Utilities he succeeded in reducing the energy consumption at the production site in Breda by 40% over a ten-year period.
+Draughts, door insulation (including at the loading bays) and poorly maintained dock shelters are all examples of potential quick wins.
 “It all starts with creating awareness and gathering data.
 Ensure that the entire technical set-up is metered in detail so that you can see where all the gas and electricity is going.
 After all, if you want to make improvements you need to know where to look.”
-At Perfetti Van Melle, one improvement was achieved by taking a smarter approach to the cooling units in the context of their energy consumption: “We had two large cooling units that were using three million kilowatt-hours of electricity.

 Simply turning them off every weekend saved us 800,000kWh a year.
 Besides that, we switched to a cooling system using outside air, plus we made numerous other smaller changes.
 This ultimately enabled us to reduce our annual gas consumption from 2.8 million cubic meters to 1.7 million, while our electricity consumption fell from 24 million kilowatt-hours to 14 million.”

 Back to warehouses… heat rises, so a smart approach to filling the racking can help.
-This is another of Marijnissen’s tips, because if the space is taken up by goods rather than air, it doesn’t need to be heated.
+Because if the space is taken up by goods rather than air, it doesn’t need to be heated.
 “But this is only really suitable for slow movers.
 I wouldn’t advise it for fast movers because it would disrupt the process.”

-If you would like more information on this topic, please contact Peter Marijnissen.
+If you would like more information on this topic, please contact Mari van Kuijk.

 *This article was published in trade magazine Warehouse Totaal, October 2022*